-The train follows a route past farms and small settlements, the Urubamba (Sacred) River, and hills with steep canyons and occasional views of high Andes peaks.
+The train follows a route past farms, small settlements, the Urubamba (Sacred) River, hills with steep canyons, and occasional views of high Andes peaks.

-At one point you can see a portion of the trail the Inka used to access Machu Picchu.
+At one point near Ollantaytambo you can see a portion of the trail the Inka used to access Machu Picchu.
 It is a three-day hike on the Inka Trail from Ollantaytambo to Machu Picchu.